morganhowell95/JSChallengeFramework-KhanAcademy/README.md

 Planned Implementation
 ===========
-1. Put up Rails Blank Project with just a homepage, make user enter a password before access
+1. Init blank Rails project with just a homepage, make user enter a password before access

 2. Show text editor, along with dropdown to select three diff types of analysis
     a.
 Black list selector